 How to Embed Instagram Videos on Your Website

 If you’re looking to just embed a single Instagram video on your website, it’s a pretty simple process.
-If you’d like to display multiple Instagram videos without manually embedding each one – which you can do very easily with Spotlight PRO – skip to the next section.

 Note: At the time of writing this tutorial, I was only able to generate Embed codes for public profiles.